 be allowed to come in contact with moist membranes or weeping surfaces.

 Federal (USA) law restricts this drug to use by or on the order of a licensed veterinarian

 Store in a dry place at controlled room

 temperature 20° to 25°C (68° to 77°F) [see USP].

 Pharmacia & Upjohn

-Rx Medication Sold Only To Licensed Veterinarians & Pharmacies.
+Rx Medication: This Product Sold Only To Licensed Veterinarians & Pharmacies.
 Current License Must Be On File Prior To Shipping.